-Yes No Chemical-terrorism Vulnerability Information (CVI) Yes No For Official Use Only (FOUO) Yes No Law Enforcement Sensitive Information Yes No Protected Critical Infrastructure Information (PCII) Yes No Personally Identifiable Information (PII) Yes No Sensitive PII (SPII) Yes No Sensitive Security Information (SSI) Other type of sensitive information Will contractor employees have access to DHS information systems?
+Yes No For Official Use Only (FOUO)

+Yes No Law Enforcement Sensitive Information

+Yes No Protected Critical Infrastructure Information (PCII)

+Yes No Personally Identifiable Information (PII)

+Yes No Sensitive PII (SPII)

+Yes No Sensitive Security Information (SSI)

+Other type of sensitive information

+- 2. Will contractor employees have access to DHS information systems?
+Yes No - 3.
 Will contractor employees require recurring access to Government facilities?